KishParikh13/coding-bootcamp-module-1/README.md

 THEN I find a concise, descriptive title
 ```

+See `before.html` for the starter code that was given.

 ## What I did
-I went line by line through the acceptance criteria, like a checklist, and made the appropriiate changes.
+I went line by line through the acceptance criteria, like a checklist, and made the appropriate changes.
 Most of the changes involved changing tags and attributes of html elements.

 I also made one change not included in the acceptance criteria.
 I noticed one of the links in the navigation didn't work because the corresponding section (the link anchor) was missing an ID.
 I simply added the ID to the section to solve that problem.